 This interdisciplinary methodology will be employed in a range of contexts, both national and demographic.
-The proposed national cases are Brazil, Denmark, Japan, the UK, and the US, selected on the basis of presence and variation of theoretically significant characteristics such as population size, prevalence of religious belief, religious traditions, discursive traditions around concepts such as ‘religion’, prevalence of anti-religious organisational activity, levels of existential security, and a variety of religious backgrounds.
+The proposed national cases are Brazil, Denmark, Japan, China the UK, and the US, selected on the basis of presence and variation of theoretically significant characteristics such as population size, prevalence of religious belief, religious traditions, discursive traditions around concepts such as ‘religion’, prevalence of anti-religious organisational activity, levels of existential security, and a variety of religious backgrounds.

 In countries such as the US and Brazil, ‘unbelief’ is still an exception to the norm.
 Meanwhile, Japan has particularly high levels of atheism, but also exhibits widespread presence of spiritual and magical beliefs and practices.
 While unbelief is growing in the UK and the number of confident nontheists and agnostics are now both larger than the number of confident theists (British Social Attitudes survey 2008; www.britsocat.com), this ‘unbelief’ is combined with ‘quasi-religious’ beliefs, such as conspiracy theories and the widespread belief in mindfulness meditation as a spiritual technique to increase pro-social emotions (e.g. empathy, compassion) and behaviours.